robinrendle/robinrendle.com/_posts/2017-04-09-regarding-gnomon.md

 ---
 title: Regarding Gnomon
 date: 2017-04-09 23:37:00 -07:00
-categories:
-- links
 tags:
-- nick harkaway
+  - link
 city: San Francisco
 country: California
+extract:
-extract: "“I’m familiar with the re-write.
+  "“I’m familiar with the re-write.
 This was more like starting a new book every four months or so.
 The number of plotlines and their interactions meant a kind of exponential multiplication of possibility.
 I’d made a maze in my own mind and I kept getting lost in it.
 The book was smarter than I was.”"